FAQs for "Adding a New Corrective Action Report (CAR)"

 10. How do I document immediate actions taken?

-• Immediate actions taken should be recorded in the "Immediate Action" section.
-This might include urgent steps to contain the issue, mitigate any immediate risks, or communicate with affected parties.
+A: Record urgent steps in the "Immediate Action" section to contain the issue, mitigate risks, or communicate with affected parties.

 11. What should I do if a Root Cause Analysis is needed?